 Hitachi Rail identifies, assesses, controls, and monitors the risk of modern slavery and human trafficking in these industries, and our supply chain more generally, through our human rights due diligence (HRDD) programme.

 Core activities include:

+Supplier mapping:

-Supplier mapping: Mapping direct supply chain and business relationships to measure and identify areas where there is potential or indirect risk for modern slavery using published data from sources such as Transparency International's Corruption Index, The Global Slavery Index, ITUC Global Rights Index, International Labour Organisation (ILO), and Trafficking in Persons Report, Freedom House and various World Bank World Governance Indicators that specifically focus on Corruption, Government Effectiveness and Rule of Law Indicators.
+Mapping direct supply chain and business relationships to measure and identify areas where there is potential or indirect risk for modern slavery using published data from sources such as Transparency International's Corruption Index, The Global Slavery Index, ITUC Global Rights Index, International Labour Organisation (ILO), and Trafficking in Persons Report, Freedom House and various World Bank World Governance Indicators that specifically focus on Corruption, Government Effectiveness and Rule of Law Indicators.

-Hitachi Rail Assessment & Screening: Initial desktop assessment of all suppliers for, anti-money laundering, anti-bribery and corruption, adverse media, sanctions, watchlists and politically exposed persons.
-Prospective suppliers are required to agree to adhere to the Supplier Code of Conduct and complete the Hitachi Rail screening questionnaire that includes information to understand the supplier's compliance with regulatory requirements and best practices.
+Hitachi Rail Assessment & Screening:

+Initial desktop assessment of all suppliers for, anti-money laundering, anti-bribery and corruption, adverse media, sanctions, watchlists and politically exposed persons.
+Prospective suppliers are required to agree to adhere to the Expectations of Business Partners and complete the Hitachi Rail screening questionnaire that includes information to understand the supplier's compliance with regulatory requirements and best practices.
 This screening is repeated on a periodic basis.
 This process has been automated and harmonised under the online platform, Jaggaer.

-CSR & Sustainability Risk Assessment: In December 2021, we launched an internal programme to enhance visibility of supply chain risks in the corporate social responsibility (CSR) and sustainability space, partnering with EcoVadis, a global leader in business sustainability ratings.
+CSR & Sustainability Risk Assessment:

+In December 2021, we launched an internal programme to enhance visibility of supply chain risks in the corporate social responsibility (CSR) and sustainability space, partnering with EcoVadis, a global leader in business sustainability ratings.
 We have uploaded and risk-assessed our supply base using the EcoVadis IQ platform which has enabled us to create a CSR & Sustainability risk profile for our suppliers against 4 key criteria: Environment, Labour & Human Rights, Ethics and Sustainable Procurement.

-- The risk assessment was updated in 2022 and now represents 95% of our total annual third party spend, being approximately 6,800 suppliers (up from approximately 50%) and provides critical insights on the inherent risk profile of our suppliers in terms of the industries they work in and the countries in which they operate.
-We anticipate 2023 data to be available in June 2024. - We have also actively invited suppliers, based on risk and supplier materiality, to register in the EcoVadis ratings platform, providing more detailed visibility of their CSR and sustainability performance.
-We now have approximately 954 suppliers registered with EcoVadis ratings (up from approximately 759 suppliers in the last reporting period) and continue to engage with suppliers and promote the EcoVadis tool. - Of this, we have 5 Canadian suppliers rated with an additional 3 in progress. - Through the EcoVadis tool, registered suppliers have access to the EcoVadis Academy training which includes e-learning courses on Child Labour, Forced Labour & Human Trafficking topics.
+- The risk assessment was updated in 2023 with a total of 6,944 suppliers from 204 industries and 55 countries, registering an increase of 142 suppliers with respect to last year, and provides critical insights on the inherent risk profile of our suppliers in terms of the industries they work in and the countries in which they operate.
+We anticipate 2024 data to be available in June 2025. - ▶ In FY24 Hitachi Rail upgraded to the latest EcoVadis IQ plus solution.
+This screening solution includes DocScan with contactless AI data mining and AI powered document review. - We have also actively invited suppliers, based on risk and supplier materiality, to register in the EcoVadis ratings platform, providing more detailed visibility of their CSR and sustainability performance.
+Ending March 2024, we had approximately 1269 suppliers registered with EcoVadis ratings (up from approximately 954 suppliers in the last reporting period) and continue to engage with suppliers and promote the EcoVadis tool. - Of this, ending March 2024, we had 7 Canadian suppliers rated. - ► Through the EcoVadis tool, registered suppliers have access to the EcoVadis Academy training which includes e-learning courses on Child Labour, Forced Labour & Human Trafficking topics.

-Site Visits and External Audits: We organise and undertake supplier visits and audits for quality & assurance and health & safety in accordance with Hitachi Rail internal policies and procedures.
+Site Visits and External Audits:

+We organise and undertake supplier visits and audits for quality & assurance and health & safety in accordance with Hitachi Rail internal policies and procedures.
 We also organise social audits of suppliers that have been identified as giving rise to human rights concerns, including modern slavery.